ugr-sail/sinergym/docs/source/pages/rewards.rst

    .. math:: r_t = - \omega_P \ \lambda_P \ P_t - \omega_T \ \lambda_T \ (|T_t - T_{up}| + |T_t - T_{low}|) - (1 - \omega_P - \omega_T) \ \lambda_{EC} \ EC_t

+   .. warning:: This function is used internally by the EnergyCostWrapper and it is not intended to be used otherwise.

 These reward functions have parameters in their constructors, the values of which may vary based on the building used or other factors.
 By default, all environments use the ``LinearReward`` with default parameters for each building.
 To change this, refer to the example in :ref:`Adding a new reward`.